cobwebos/docs/articles/azure-stack/azure-stack-linux.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 09/26/2016
+ms.date: 7/10/2017
 ms.author: anajod
-translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: eeb56316b337c90cc83455be11917674eba898a3
+ms.sourcegitcommit: d941879aee6042b38b7f5569cd4e31cb78b4ad33
-ms.openlocfilehash: f660e77de6df94bac5101a2693a3a7d85af5fd39
+ms.openlocfilehash: 935cd31c4b38262b7e42271574a8a221377a3cec
+ms.contentlocale: zh-cn
-ms.lasthandoff: 04/03/2017
+ms.lasthandoff: 07/10/2017

 ---
 # <a name="deploy-linux-virtual-machines-on-azure-stack"></a>Deploy Linux virtual machines on Azure Stack
-You can deploy Linux virtual machines on the Azure Stack POC by adding a Linux-based image into the Azure Stack Marketplace.
-Several Linux vendors have provided images that can be added into an Azure Stack POC or you can build your own.
+You can deploy Linux virtual machines on the Azure Stack Development Kit by adding a Linux-based image into the Azure Stack Marketplace.
+Several Linux vendors have provided images that can be added into an Azure Stack Development Kit or you can build your own.

 ## <a name="download-an-image"></a>Download an image
 1. Download and extract an Azure Stack-compatible image from the following links, or prepare your own: